© 2020 All rights reserved hunter coast painting

 any trims windows or doors that need painting or protecting during the work.

 Treat phone and internet estimates as a rough guide.
-Professional painters should make an appointment to inspect your property before delivering a final price.
+Professional painters should make an appointment to inspect your property before saying a price.
 This is in your best interest.
 It’s one thing to visualise a home based on a simple conversation or website message.
 But it’s another to have someone cast an expert eye over the area that’s being painted.
 They may spot things you miss, or make cost-effective suggestions on how to approach the project.

 What to consider if painting your house for sale

 Ploughing loads of money into a property you’re about to sell doesn’t make much sense.
 But investing in a few cosmetic touch-ups before going to market could increase your home’s value.

 Read any real estate blog about adding value to your home before selling and you’ll be told to do up the kitchen and the bathroom.
 It’s not surprising.
 Think about how many hours you and your family spend in these two rooms.
 If you want to keep decorating costs to a minimum before selling, refreshing these rooms with a lick of paint may be as much as you want to do.

 But if you’re looking to significantly increase the value of your home before a sale, you may consider painting all interiors and exteriors.
 The fewer people have to do to a property when they move in, the easier it is for them to imagine themselves living there.

 Before committing to renovations and improvements on a home you’re selling, weigh up the cost of painting services versus your agent’s valuation.
 It’s only worth doing if it will deliver a return on your investment.